onouv/fscl/doc/fscl/Project Plan.md

 # Proof of Concept

 ## Goal

-To prove all core concepts, use of toolchains, gain insight from implementing a first service
+To prove all core concepts, use of tool chains, gain insight from implementing a first service
 * Details of the [[Core Domain Model]] implementation
 * shadow model library concept ([[Data Management Concept]])
 * Postgres - Debezium - Kafka coupling